-Justice, Equity, Diversity, Inclusion and the Profession of Social work
+Justice, Equity, Diversity, Inclusion and the Social Work Profession

 The Social Work profession has historically prided itself on helping community members reach their full potential, by addressing the inequities of poverty and social upheaval while helping individuals connect to resources.
 Social work education reinforced this narrative but glided over the complex and controversial aspects of the profession.
 Like many disciplines, social work is not without its own problematic narrative when it comes to issues of oppression and racism.
 The origins of social work can be traced back to the late 19th century when the profession emerged as a response to poverty and social disruption in Europe and the United States.
 It was during this period of unrest that social work was influenced by the ideology of charity that believed individual problems were due to moral failings.
 The term “deserving poor” was common among social workers at the time, which encouraged individuals to subscribe to white middle-class values and behaviors, effectively assimilating and “rehabilitating” the culture out of “people in need.”